-#2 Streamlabs OBS
+#2 Streamlabs Desktop

 Streamlabs is a leading provider of tools and features for live streamers and content creators.
 They offer a ton of tools to help you create content.
 Whether it's a Logo Maker, video editor, or intro maker, they provide a comprehensive set of tools to produce engaging content.
-While Streamlabs OBS is free, they also offer a premium subscription package called Streamlabs Prime.
+While Streamlabs Desktop is free, they also offer a premium subscription package called Streamlabs Prime.